SerenityOS/serenity/Documentation/AdvancedBuildInstructions.md

 [Mapping]
 Keymap=de
 EOF

+# Add a file in anon's home dir
+cp /somewhere/on/your/system/file.txt mnt/home/anon
 ```

 This will configure your keymap to German (`de`) instead of US English.
 See [`Base/res/keymaps/`](../Base/res/keymaps/) for a full list.
 Note that the `keymap` program itself will also modify the `/etc/Keyboard.ini` config file, but this way the change will persist across image rebuilds.